 There's a tendency to think that you must get insurance as soon as you've bought the latest iPhone.
 Or, at least, that's the message from carriers who would prefer you to use their insurance services.
 And while, yes, an affordable and comprehensive policy wouldn't go amiss, it is sometimes worth looking closer to home.

 For instance, should your iPhone break down within the 12-month warranty period, Apple will cover you for manufacturing defects.
 AppleCare+ users will also be able to replace an iPhone if it has suffered accidental damage.
 AppleCare+ charges an excess fee of £25 for screen damage and £79 for other damage.
 Here's how to find out if Apple will replace your iPhone for free.

-Another avenue is home contents insurance.
+Another avenue is including your phone under home contents insurance.
 You could add your iPhone to your policy by opting for it to include personal possessions cover, which applies to items lost, stolen, or damaged in the home.
-Be careful, though – home insurance excess fees are usually higher and could result in higher future premiums.
+Be careful, though - home insurance excess fees are usually higher and could result in higher future premiums.

 Beware loopholes in terms and conditions

-Most standalone policies are reasonable, but some have small loopholes with big repercussions – the Financial Conduct Authority has previously reported that many mobile insurers have misleading terms and conditions.
+Most standalone policies are reasonable, but some have small loopholes with big repercussions - the Financial Conduct Authority (FCA), which regulates businesses, has previously reported that many mobile insurers have misleading terms and conditions.

 A few insurers don’t protect iPhones from computer viruses, though that's a minor concern on iOS, and a handful will only cover theft and unauthorised data costs if reported within 12 hours.